Oli-BF/WMS/ReadMe.md

 # Overview
-* A Warehouse Management System for small logistics companies - Completed as my dissertation for an MSc Computer Science at the University of Birmingham
+* A Warehouse Management System for small logistics companies - Completed as part of my dissertation for MSc Computer Science at the University of Birmingham

 ---